evoWeb/sf_register/Documentation/BreakingChanges/Index.rst

 - Method 'changeUsergroup' got the parameter '$usergroupIdToBeRemoved' removed.
 This is because all known usergroups previously set get removed now.
 So only the '$user' and '$usergroupIdToAdd' need to be provided.
 All usage of this method needs to be changed accordingly.

+- Drop mailhash, setMailhash() and getMailhash() from frontend user model as it was deprecated since 2014.